 That was not the case for blue-eyed individuals.
 There was a marked difference in the effect of eye black on those with blue versus non-blue eyes.
 This may be an example of the operation of Weber’s Law of Just Noticeable Differences, or JNDs.
 This law states that for a change in intensity to be noticeable, the change must be proportional to the original intensity.

-If glare is less detectable for the former, then eliminating or reducing it with eye black will have less of an effect than if the glare were more detectable, as is the case for non-blue-eyed people.
+If glare is less detectable for the former, then eliminating or reducing it with eyeblack grease will have less of an effect than if the glare were more detectable, as is the case for non-blue-eyed people.

 Eye Black Stickers

-If you like the stickers with the team logos, the studies concluded that anti-glare stickers and petroleum jelly have zero impact.
+If you like the eye black stickers with team logos, the studies concluded that anti-glare stickers and petroleum jelly have zero impact as anti-glare products.

 The studies indicate that wearing eye black can improve contrast sensitivity, presumably by reducing glare.
 This provides a potential advantage for those who participate in athletic activities.
 It remains to be seen, however, whether the small effect (one letter set of improvement in contrast sensitivity on a Pelli-Robson chart) translates to actual improvement in performance on the playing field.